dife97/Learning-Projects/README.md

 # Learning-Projects
 Hello, you! 👋
 Here's the summary about the techs I learned and used in each project.
+All these projects are now being refactored to UIKit programmaticaly (Viewcode).

 ## 💪 [BMI-Calculator](https://github.com/dife97/Learning-Projects/tree/main/BMI-Calculator)
 #### The app calculates the BMI for a given height and weight.